copartit/vault-plugin-kv-rotate/README.md

-# vault-plugin-secrets-hashicups
+# vault-plugin-kv-rotate

-This secrets engine renews and revokes JSON Web Tokens (JWTs) for the HashiCorp demo application.
-It is shared here as supporting content for the [Define Roles for the Secrets Engine](https://developer.hashicorp.com/vault/tutorials/custom-secrets-engine/custom-secrets-engine-role) tutorial.
+This secrets engine rotates KV secrets periodically using configured endpoints.

+This was initially copied from https://github.com/hashicorp-education/learn-vault-plugin-secrets-hashicups

+TODO: update the rest of this README

 ## Prerequisites

-1. Target API with CRUD capabilities for secrets.
+1. Target API that regenerates secrets.
-1. Golang 1.16+
+1. Golang 1.22+
-1. Docker &  Docker Compose 20.10+
-1. Terraform 1.0+
-1. Google Cloud Platform

 ## Install